2022 Cork Premier Junior Hurling Championship

 The 2022 Cork Premier Junior Hurling Championship was the inaugural staging of the Cork Premier Junior Hurling Championship.
 The draw for the group stage placings took place on 8 February 2022.
 The championship ran from 29 July to 15 October 2022.

 The final was played on 15 October 2022 at Páirc Uí Chaoimh in Cork, between Tracton and Ballygiblin, in what was their first ever meeting in the final.
 Ballygiblin won the match by 2-19 to 1-12 to claim their first ever championship title in the grade.

+Ballygiblin's Joseph O'Sullivan was the championship's top scorer with 1-53.